alejolp/extmodem/README.md

       --enabled-in-channels arg (=-1)   Enabled input channels as a bitfield (1: left, 2: right, 3: both), -1 for all --backend-wave-in-file arg        Backend WAVE: input file
-      --alsa-in-dev arg (=default)      ALSA device string, only for ALSA backend (not PortAudio!)
+      --alsa-in-dev arg (=default)      ALSA input device string, only for ALSA backend (not PortAudio!)
-      --alsa-out-dev arg (=default)     ALSA device string, only for ALSA backend (not PortAudio!)
+      --alsa-out-dev arg (=default)     ALSA output device string, only for ALSA backend (not PortAudio!)
       --pa-in-dev arg (=-1)             PortAudio input device id number.
 See --list-devices
       --pa-out-dev arg (=-1)            PortAudio output device id number.
 See --list-devices

 You should at least set the PTT Port, Usually COMx on Windows and /dev/ttySX on Linux and Unix.
+You can run extmodem in receive-only mode by setting a dummy PTT mode with the argument --ptt-mode null.

 The program prints the received packets on the screen having the -d switch.

 ### Testing with DTMF

 Extmodem provides a DTMF decoder for testing.
 You can use your handheld radio to test the decoder by sending DTMF codes.
 You should be able to see on the screen the decoded DTMF code.

+Also, using the --debugaudio switch you can see some simple statistics about the received audio.

 ### Selecting the sound device to use.